huangdonghere/UDBGL/README.md

-## UDBGL：Efficient Multi-view Clustering via Unified and Discrete Bipartite Graph Learning
+## UDBGL: Efficient Multi-view Clustering via Unified and Discrete Bipartite Graph Learning

 This is the source code for the UDBGL algorithm, which is proposed in the following paper: